amazon-ion/ion-kotlin-builder/README.md

 ## Ion Kotlin builder

-This library provides Kotlin TYpe-Safe Builders for manually writing Ion documents.
+This library provides Kotlin Type-Safe Builders for manually writing Ion documents.
 It helps avoiding common ion-java streaming api runtime errors such as forgetting to step out of a container or not setting a filed name for a struct element.